DanieleCalzetti/excelparser/README.md

 ## Known issues

-- xlwings: it is a greate module but it will open the xlsx file, in the future I want to change the module used to open and read the file to avoid its opening;
 - Slow tool and maybe hard to read: I want to improve speed  readbility and usability but before that I have to understand few technical things;
-- tkinter: change the method place() used to dispose the label in the GUI with the method grid()
 - test other excel file formats, currently the tool only accept excel with the extension xlsx.